Diclofenac Sodium/Misoprostol (dic-low-fen-ack me-so-pros-tal)

 Keep taking Arthrotec 50 for as long as your doctor advises.

-If you take Arthrotec 50 for 8 weeks or more your doctor should periodically test your liver function.
+testing if you take Arthrotec 50 for 8 weeks or more.

 If you forget to take it